Singapore is pretty clever.

 Two other attractions are included in the main ticket price, a 5-minute indoor boat ride targeted at young children and Images of Singapore, an interactive educational exhibit that takes visitors on a walk through Singaporean history with real-life actors, sound effects and props (no photos allowed here).

 Madame Tussauds is open from 10am to 6pm Monday to Friday and 10am to 7:30pm Saturday and Sunday.
 Discount tickets can be purchased online at Voyagin.

 12pm – Walk to Silosa Beach for Lunch

 We took a stroll down Merlion Walk for lunch on the familiar white beach sands imported from my home state, Western Australia.

 There are a few restaurants to choose from on Silosa Beach.
 We ate at Flame, a small, casual eatery with seating on the beach sand under the shade of coconut trees.
 Flame serves typical western bistro food, like beef sliders, pizza, and roast chicken.

 1pm – Catch the Sky Train to Resorts World Sentosa

 It’s pretty impossible to fit more than two theme parks into one afternoon.
-Universal Studios is a must for the late afternoon/evening, leaving the early afternoon for either S.E.A.
-Aquarium or Adventure Cove Water Park.
+Universal Studios is a must for the late afternoon/evening, leaving the early afternoon S.E.A.
+Aquarium.

 S.E.A Aquarium is one of the largest and best laid out aquariums I’ve ever visited.
 The aquarium’s many tanks house over 100,000 underwater animals of all sizes and colours from oceans all around the world.
 There’s vibrant hues of orange, pink, yellow, purple, and even rainbow fish.